Electrical and Computer Engineering (ECE)

 University Qualifying Exam: Students who have passed the comprehensive exam (PhD preliminary) should plan to take the university Qualifying Examination approximately a year after passing the comprehensive exam (PhD preliminary).
 The university does not permit students to continue in graduate study for more than four years without passing this examination.
 The university Qualifying Examination is an oral exam in which the student presents his or her thesis proposal to a university-wide committee.
 After passing this exam the student is “advanced to candidacy.”

 Dissertation Defense: The final PhD requirements are the submission of a dissertation, and the dissertation defense (as described under the “Graduate Admission” section of this catalog).
 Students who are advanced to candidacy may register for any ECE course on an S/U basis.

-Departmental Time Limits: Students who enter the PhD program with an MS degree from another institution are expected to complete their PhD requirements a year earlier than BS entrants.
+Departmental Time Limits: Students who enter the PhD program with an MS from another institution are expected to complete their PhD requirements a year earlier than BS entrants.
 They must discuss their program with an academic adviser in their first quarter of residence.
 If their PhD program overlaps significantly with their earlier MS work, the time limits for the comprehensive and qualifying exams will also be reduced by one year.
-Specific time limits for the PhD program, assuming entry with a BS degree, are as follows:
+Specific time limits for the PhD program, assuming entry with a BS, are as follows:

 - The Comprehensive Exam (PhD Preliminary) must be completed before the start of the winter quarter of the second year of full-time study.